Childhood-onset growth hormone deficiency

 How is childhood-onset growth hormone deficiency diagnosed?

 A number of specific blood tests will be taken in the outpatient’s hospital department or at a GP surgery to run this information against a wide range of possible conditions causing slow growth.
 During most of the day, growth hormone levels are very low in the blood, making single blood tests of growth hormone of limited value.
-Measurement of the hormone insulin-like growth factor-1 is a good indicator of growth hormone deficiency in childhood, but can be influenced by abnormalities of the liver, kidneys, thyroid and nutrition.
+Measurement of the hormone called insulin-like growth factor-1 (IGF-1) is a good indicator of growth hormone deficiency in childhood, but can be influenced by abnormalities of the liver, kidneys, thyroid and nutrition.

 It is more accurate to focus on testing the individual child’s ability to produce growth hormone.
-This can be performed in several ways, but generally involves giving the child something to stimulate release of growth hormone, and then levels of growth hormone are checked by blood tests over the following 2–3 hours.
+This can be performed in several ways, but generally involves giving the child something to stimulate the release of growth hormone, and then levels of growth hormone are checked by blood tests over the following 2–3 hours.
 An X-ray of the bones helps to estimate the potential for further growth.
 The overall assessment can be complex and requires an expert doctor with special interest in children's hormones (a paediatric endocrinologist).

 How is childhood-onset growth hormone deficiency treated?